Weekly Seminar Series

 Afternoon Poster Session: Mellon Hall Foyer

-PBM 2015 is organized and hosted by Dr. Joseph McCormick.
-Funding has been provided generously by the Bayer School of Natural and Environmental Sciences and Fisher Scientific.
+PBM 2016 was organized and hosted by Dr. Joseph McCormick.
+Funding was generously provided by the Bayer School of Natural and Environmental Sciences and Fisher Scientific.
 Send inquiries to email@example.com.

 The next Pittsburgh Bacterial Meeting, PBM 2017, will be held March 11, 2017.

 Biological Sciences Annual Retreat

 The 2015 Department retreat was held August 21 to August 22, 2015 at Pymatuning Research Station in Linesville, PA.
 Keynote speakers for the 2015 retreat included Alumna Dr. Jennifer Bennett (Otterbein College), Dr. Jeff Brodsky (University of Pittsburgh), and Dr. Pete Castric (Duquesne University).
 All faculty, graduate students, staff, and trainees (research scientistis, post-docs, etc) were invited to attend.